The INDI 10Micron driver is included with libindi v1.3+. For Ubuntu it is recommended to install the latest development version:

 sudo apt-get update && sudo apt-get install indi-full

 This driver supports the 10 Micron HPS and QCI models.
-All basic LX200 functions as well as some 10 Micron extensions are supported like goto, park, pier side, ultra precision and pressure and temperature for the refraction model .
-The driver connects to the mount via ethernet.
-New features will still be added to the driver over time.
+All basic LX200 functions as well as some 10 Micron extensions are supported like goto, park, pier side, ultra precision and pressure and temperature for the refraction model and satellite tracking.

 Current features are:

 - Goto/Slew at 10 Micron Ultra Precision Mode